 There are a couple of versions I make (and then a couple of versions within those versions)!
 By now, you know how I love my versions?
 Anyway, today I’m just going to keep it simple and show you a couple of basic combinations.

 You can make this chocolate with either one, or, a combination of the two.
-They all form an antioxidant rich, very nutritious and delicious chocolate.
+Either version forms an antioxidant rich, very nutritious and delicious chocolate.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.